Alumni Spotlight Jim Banks

 Banks’ MBA degree did more than prepare him for a successful career; it equipped him for a life of purpose.

 “Throughout my time studying at Grace, I gained so much more than just an affordable degree,” Banks said.
-“My MBA from Grace has given me the knowledge and understanding to defend my political positions and beliefs as a Christian and a conservative.”
+“My MBA from Grace has given me the knowledge and understanding to defend my political positions and beliefs as a follower of Christ.”